smaclell/smaclell.github.io/_drafts/embrace-change.md

 awesome.

 Now, I have shipped a few features and am working on something bigger.
 It has been a blast.
-I feel like I have learnt so much in very little time.
+I feel like I have learned so much in very little time.
 Hopefully, in the coming weeks I will be able to share what I have learned with you.